cp0x-org/point-widget/README.md

 # 🏴‍☠️ Treasure Widget

-A comprehensive crypto portfolio management dashboard built for hackathons, designed to help users track and value their digital assets across multiple protocols and early-stage projects.
+A comprehensive crypto portfolio management dashboard, designed to help users track and value their digital assets across multiple protocols and early-stage projects.

 ## 🌟 What It Does